 Chapter 3 is a story of post-grad disorientation, except even better because there’s backpacking and traveling mishaps and pretty pictures of Europe and Morocco involved.

-Chapters 4 and 5 are about me gradually hopping my way home and serving as an AmeriCorps member to help people culturally adjust to my own country.
+Chapters 4 is about me gradually hopping my way home and serving as an AmeriCorps member to help people culturally adjust to my own country.

 Follow me on Twitter: @bywayofrenee